 Wez went on a rapid journey with Jesus and over the next couple of years Wez started to de-code what the scriptures said about business/leadership/money and mindsets and started to teach them to his business coaching clients.
 These clients went on to achieve massive gains in their business profits and before long Wez was a sought after business coach in Australia.
 Even though Wez was prospering he knew that it was not his ability that achieved these outcomes – it was that God has His hand on Wez’s life.
 After coming to Christ Wez developed an insatiable thirst for knowledge.
 Reading a minimum of one book per week (and still doing that to this day) his vocabulary developed and his repertoire of strategies began to build.

 Over the following years Wez coached over 240 companies, creating over $500 million of additional revenue for his clients.

 In 2007 Wez married the love of his life.
 After meeting Kimberly at a youth group they found they had lots of common ground – they were big dreamers and together wanted to make a large impact on the world.
-They went on to produce two beautiful girls and spend lots of time together creating memories.
+They went on to produce three beautiful girls and spend lots of time together creating memories.

 Now Wez spends his days coaching his private clients, running conferences and writing.